GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar {WiP}.md

 -----

 **Mighty Slam**: When the alashanasaurus successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the check is a tie or success in any degree, the alashanasaurus knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the alashanasaurs' weight in stones divided by the foe's weight in stones.
 If the alashanasaurus had a critical success, the foe is also vulnerable while they are prone.

+**Taraskine Shell**: Attacks made against this creature from behind suffer a 1d4 penalty.